foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 This can help with data entry, especially when dealing with level tables.

+## FoundryVTT v9 Compatibility
+This version has been marked as being compatible with FoundryVTT v9.
+We've tested this version in v9 and haven't noticed any major issues.
+Those of you still on FoundryVTT v0.8.x can still update to this version as well.
+Our system wasn't affected by the big changes in Foundry for version 9, and the few minor issues that cropped up were easy to fix.
+And, they didn't break backwards compatibility.
+For now, Starfinder will be backwards compatible with the v0.8.x branch of Foundry, but there are a few pieces of deprecated code that we'll need to address once we get closer to Foundry v10.

 ## Bugfixes and small improvements
 * Added a lot of Tech Revolution items to the items compendium.
 Thanks Iankid!
 * Added a tooltip to Pack Size in item details, explaining what it does.